Why Is My Car Engine Sputtering? Here’s The Fix

 Abnormal TPS readings might lead to intermittent amounts of gasoline entering the engine.

-After this, you should have a more comprehensive check done on the fuel system and for any misfires (spark plugs, ignition coils, etc.).
+After this, you should have a more thorough check done on the fuel system and for any misfires (spark plugs, ignition coils, etc.).
 In most cases, you’ll find this affects your vehicle at idle, too.
 Still, particular issues might only become apparent when accelerating.

 Car Sputters When Starting And Idling